 With the exception of temporary traffic arrangements or diversions required within the first 4 weeks of the Contract, the Contractor shall submit details of his proposals to the Engineer for approval no less than 4 weeks prior to the temporary arrangement or diversion being required.
-Details of temporary arrangements or diversions for approval as soon as possible after the date of the Letter of Acceptance.
+Details of temporary arrangements or diversions for approval as soon possible after the date of the Letter of Acceptance.

 The colour, configuration, size and location of all traffic signs shall be in accordance with the code of practice for road sign.
-In the absence of any detail or for any missing details, the signs shall be provided as directed by the Construction Supervision Consultant (CSC).
+In the absence of any detail or for any missing details, the signs shall be provided as directed by the Engineer (CSC).

 The Contractor shall take all necessary measures for the safety of traffic during construction and provide, erect and maintain such barricades, including signs, marking, flags, lights and flagmen as may be required by the Engineer for the formation and protection of traffic approaching or passing through the section of the road under improvement.
-Before taking up any construction, an agreed phased programme for the diversion of traffic or closer of traffic on the road shall be drawn up in consultation with the CSC.
+Before taking up any construction, an agreed phased programme for the diversion of traffic or closer of traffic on the road shall be drawn up in consultation with the SE.

 At the points where traffic is to deviate form its normal path (whether on temporary diversion or part width of the Carriageway) the lane width path for traffic shall be clearly marked with the aid of pavement markings, painted drums or a similar device to the directions of the SE.
 At night, the passage shall be delineated with lanterns or other suitable light source.
-Information on traffic diversion shall be disseminated among public, especially the pilgrims and the vehicle drivers carrying them, through (i) display boards, (ii) distribution of free pamphlets at designated points.